-4.3 Administration
+4.4 Administration

-Victoza[®] is administered once daily at any time, independent of meals, and can be injected subcutaneously in the abdomen, in the thigh or in the upper arm.
+Victoza® is administered once daily at any time, independent of meals, and can be injected subcutaneously in the abdomen, in the thigh or in the upper arm.
+Injection sites should always be rotated within the same region in order to reduce the risk of cutaneous amyloidosis (See 8.5 Post-Market Adverse Reactions).
 The injection site and timing can be changed if needed without dose adjustment.

-4.4 Missed Dose
+4.5 Missed Dose

-If a dose of Victoza[®] is missed take your dose on the next day as usual.
+If a dose of Victoza® is missed take your dose on the next day as usual.
 Do not take an extra dose or increase the dose on the following day to make up for the missed dose.